-As you may or may not have noticed, there are a lot of Canadians at Leicester (including me!).
-A large majority of us come here to study law and that’s thanks to Ben Reed, the Student Recruitment Administrator, and Gemma Turton, the Deputy Undergraduate Admissions Tutor in Law, who travel around Canadian universities speaking about Leicester Law.
-Their goal is to recruit Canadian students and sure enough, it works!
-Every year we see more and more Canadians join the Leicester Law family.
+As you may or may not have noticed, there are a lot of Canadians at Leicester (like me!).
+A large majority of us come here to study law and that’s thanks to Ben Reed, the Student Recruitment Administrator, and Gemma Turton, the Deputy Undergraduate Admissions Tutor in Law, who tour Canadian universities to inform Canadians of Leicester Law.
+It’s so lovely to see more and more Canadians join the Leicester Law family every year.

 Naturally, there are pros and cons to both, so I’ll make a list of each for both courses.

 - It’s only two years!
 It goes by very quickly, and if you’ve been in (or even out of) university for a while and are just itching to get out and have your law degree already, this is a great way to fast track it.

 - You only study the core modules so you develop that crucial foundation and those key skills that you can take back to Canada and do a more specific Masters in Law (LLM) or find an articling position in any area of law.

 - It’s cheaper than staying in Leicester for 3 years because you have one less year to apply for your visa and pay for NHS, one less year of tuition to pay, and one less year of living costs.

 LLB Law – Senior Status (Cons) / LLB Law (Pros)